 Community involvement is important to cooperatives like Lane-Scott Electric.
 It is one of the guiding principles that shape the way we do business.
 At Lane-Scott Electric, community involvement goes further than being a good corporate citizen.
 It means looking beyond our business to support other local businesses and communities.

-Dighton High School Electric Car Race Team
+Dighton High School Electrathon Team

 2019 DHS Electrathon Team: Sponsor Liberty Nichols, McKenzie Doris, Madison Johnston & Liberty Nicols prepare Madison Johnston races the #27 Solar Car

 Burke Shapland, David Speer, McKenzie Doris, before the Scott City Electrathon